Sydney-Informatics-Hub/.github/profile/README.md

 - Used machine learning models and echocardiogram data to improve cardiology diagnostics 🩺 🩻 🏩
 - Put up freely available [Statistical resources and training materials](https://sydney-informatics-hub.github.io/stats-resources/workshops_and_workflows.html) 📚🏛️

 And that's just the tip of the iceberg.
 Find out more about the many ways we have enabled research and the exciting things we are working on at our website.

+Check out our live demos on [Huggingface](https://huggingface.co/SIH).